 Air Quality Engineer Salary

-Median pay for Air Quality Engineers in the United States lies in the neighborhood of $67K per year.
-Career duration and the particular city each impact pay for this group, with the former having the largest influence.
-Male Air Quality Engineers are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 55 percent of the field.
-Most workers in this position report low levels of job satisfaction.
+Median pay for Air Quality Engineers in the United States lies in the neighborhood of $68K per year.
+Geography and years of experience each impact pay for this group, with the former having the largest influence.
+Women Air Quality Engineers who took the survey just slightly outnumber men.
 A large number enjoy medical while a fair number get dental coverage.
-Vision coverage is also available to the larger part.
-This report is based on answers to PayScale's salary questionnaire.
+Vision coverage is also available to a strong majority.
+The majority of people in this position find little satisfaction in their work.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 |Total Pay (|